DOUBLE Your Gift To Camp: Thanks to a generous matching gift, all donations to Camp Outright right now will be DOUBLED up to $60,000! Give Today!

 Parents and Caregivers

-You’re likely reading this because a young person close to you has come out to you as Lesbian, Gay, Bisexual, Transgender, Queer, or Gender Expansive (LGBTQ+).
+• Handling With Care: If a young person close to you has come out to you as Lesbian, Gay, Bisexual, Transgender, Queer, or Gender Expansive (LGBTQ+), then Handling With Care is for you.
 Coming out to you is an incredible expression of trust from that young person, and we are so glad you are in their life.

 This resource could support you in beginning to process your own emotions about your child’s identity and give you tools for navigating feelings that may be surprising or hard.
 This toolkit was designed to offer you best practices, supportive resources, and an introduction to a community of affirming parents and caregivers who share a piece of this story.